 The methodology for each research project usually draws on social science approaches.
 The organization has established a reputation for its use of qualitative methods based on in-depth interviews and focus group discussions and dialogues.
 In some instances, BV Consulting in association with International partners from different countries conducted multi-site, sample quantitative research.

 BV consults both international and national stakeholders at different stages of its studies.
 Research projects also include both internal and external peer review mechanisms that assist in ensuring the quality of research proposals and publications.

 BV Consulting designs its research program to reflect changing circumstances and priorities.
 The current five research thematic areas guiding the research agenda according to our strategic direction are as follows:

 Natural Resource Management

 Social Protection and Livelihoods

 These five overarching themes are evolved as a result of consultations with the experts, practitioners, and donors operating in Afghanistan to fulfill its commitments meeting the Global Sustainable Development Goals and other international pledges.
 They also encompass many of the key areas envisioned in Afghanistan’s national strategies such as the Afghanistan National Development and Peace Framework and the Self-Reliance through Mutual Accountability Framework (SMAF).
 The themes also reflect several of the National Priority Programs that are introduced at the Brussels Conference on Afghanistan in October 2016.

 Within these five themes, a broad range of important topics are presently being researched: International Men and Gender Equality Survey, Three-pronged research effort into essential areas of Natural Resources Management, Governance Forum on Afghanistan (Go4Afg), Afghanistan Constitutional Law Research and Dialogues Series, and Human Trafficking.

-A House of Consultants For a Clear Tomorrow of Afghanistan.
+A House of Consulting-For a Clear Tomorrow of Afghanistan.